Chenm4/hexoBlog/source/_posts/english-essay-2iwtxq.md

            <span style="font-weight: bold;" data-type="strong">As a senior student from Peking University who is exceedingly interested in cultural communication, I am writing to apply for the volunteer position in your center.</span>

-           I am convinced that I am qualified for the position because first, during my college years, Ifocused all my attention on my major —Cross-cultural Exchange.
-It was my hard work that enabled me to accumulate adequate knowledge of cultures around the world.
-Second, compared with studentsof other majors, I possess richer experience in communicating with foreigners, since I have served as avolunteer for several international conferences.
+           <span style="font-weight: bold;" data-type="strong">I am convinced that I am qualified for the position because first</span>, during my college years, I focused all my attention on my major — Cross-cultural Exchange. <span style="font-weight: bold;" data-type="strong">It was my hard work that enabled me to accumulate adequate knowledge of cultures around the world.</span>  <span style="font-weight: bold;" data-type="strong">Second, compared with students of other majors</span>, I possess richer experience in communicating with foreigners, since I have served as avolunteer for several international conferences.

-           If I have the opportunity to be a volunteer for your organization, I will do my utmost to fulfill myduties.
+           <span style="font-weight: bold;" data-type="strong">If I have the opportunity to be a volunteer for your organization, I will do my utmost to fulfill my duties.</span>

                                                                                                                                                                                                                                                                         Yours sincerely,

                                                                                                                                                                                                                                                                                     Li Ming
 * 推荐信

   * Your foreign friend Jack is planning a trip to China.
-He is very interested in traditional Chinese

-    festivals and intends to participate in relevant activities.
+He is very interested in traditional Chinese festivals and intends to participate in relevant activities.
 Write an e-mail to

     1. recommend a Chinese festival, and
     2. give reasons for your recommendation.